 Are you looking for a way to keep your aquarium clear and clean at all times?
 Give Aqueon Quietflow a try and you will see a huge improvement compared to your old in-tank filter!

-Another positive feature of this filter is how quiet it works.
-Once I had fully submerged it into the water, the noise was completely gone.
-This is absolutely important for those hobbyists who wants to keep the overall noise in a manageable level only.
+Another positive feature of this filter is how quietly it works.
+Once I had fully submerged it in the water, the noise was completely gone.
+This is absolutely important for those hobbyists who want to keep the overall noise at a manageable level only.
 I find it perfect for my room and home office.

-What I don’t really enjoying seeing about this particular filter is how it takes a long time to restart right after I replaced the water in my aquarium.
+What I don’t really enjoy seeing about this particular filter is how it takes a long time to restart right after I replace the water in my aquarium.
 At first, I thought that the filter got damaged.
 But after a few tries, it started working again.

 Not all in-tank filters can be used for freshwater and saltwater fish.
 If you are looking for an aquarium filter for 10 gallon tank that is very flexible, the Zoo Med Nano 10 External Canister Filter is a remarkable product that you should be considering.

 I love how flexible this in-tank filter is.
-This canister filter for 10 gallon tank can actually be used from nano tanks up to 10-gallon aquariums.
-With this, I didn’t have to buy a special filter for my nano tank; just one installation of this product and it instantly took care of my tank which houses my precious dwarf pufferfish.
+This canister filter for 10 gallon tank can actually be used for nano tanks up to 10-gallon aquariums.
+With this, I didn’t have to buy a special filter for my nano tank; just one installation of this product and it instantly took care of my tank, which houses my precious dwarf pufferfish.

 Another laudable feature of this wonderful product is its three-stage filtration system.
-Using this filter, I know that my nano tank is always clean, clear, no discoloration, no odor, and no unwanted particles floating around.
+Using this filter, I know that my nano tank is always clean and clear, no discoloration, no odor, and no unwanted particles floating around.
 The water is always right for my nano tank pets.

 There are some things that I was looking for with this kind of sophisticated in-tank filter.
 If truth be told, I was hoping that this kind of in-tank filter is self-priming.
 Instead, I have to turn the filter off, open it and remove all of the standing grime and impacted particles.
 If this was self-priming, I could’ve easily devoted my time and effort somewhere else.
 But still, this is one of my favorite filters.